vanshita-tilwani/stock-wise-app/res/SETUP-README.txt

 4. Next enter the number of shares you wish to buy-> 5
 5. Enter the date of the transaction -> 2022-11-09
-6. Enter the commission fee associated with the transaction -> 10 7.A message saying the purchase was successfull will be displayed on your screen.
+6. Enter the commission fee associated with the transaction -> 10 7.A message saying the purchase was successful will be displayed on your screen.
 [3->sample2->IBM->5->2022-11-09->10]

-Step 3 : Steps to query value of Porfolio created in Step1(i.e. sample1) on a date
+Step 3 : Steps to query value of Portfolio created in Step1(i.e. sample1) on a date
 1. You will see the menu again, now Enter->8.
 2. Enter name of the portfolio for which you want the evaluation.
 Here ->sample1
 3. Enter the date in YYYY-MM-DD format-> 2022-11-02.
 4. This will retrieve the value of the portfolio on the asked date.
 [4->sample1->2022-11-02]

-Step 4 : Steps to query value of Porfolio created in Step1(i.e. sample1) on a different date
+Step 4 : Steps to query value of Portfolio created in Step1(i.e. sample1) on a different date
 1. You will see the menu again, now Enter->8.
 2. Enter name of the portfolio for which you want the evaluation.
 Here ->sample1
 3. Enter the date in YYYY-MM-DD format-> 2022-11-15.